softchris/golang-book/04-webdev/02-web-dev/README.md

    w.Header().Set("Content-Type", "image/jpeg")
    ```

    Here the content type is an image of subtype jpeg.
-There's many content types you could be setting like plain text, CSS, JSON, XML and more.
+There are many content types you could be setting like plain text, CSS, JSON, XML and more.

 - **produce the response**.
 Producing a response means writing to the response stream.
 That can be done by calling the `Write()` method on the `ResponseWriter` instance we are passed when we handle a route.
-There's other methods capable of writing to said stream as well.
+There are other methods capable of writing to said stream as well.

 ### Serving image data